Introduction

 How Wholesalers Sell

-Wholesalers are incentivized to make friends with stores and businesses while making sure they have enough inventory to sell to customers.
-This face-to-face relationship is a benefit for wholesalers who frequent storefronts and get to know business owners.
+Wholesalers are incentivized to make friends with stores and businesses while ensuring they have enough inventory to sell to customers.
+This face-to-face relationship benefits wholesalers who frequent storefronts and get to know business owners.

 How They Package Stuff and Where They Work

 Wholesalers don’t put fancy packaging on their items since they sell them in large quantities.
-They have large warehouses to store their loads of inventory.
-Just like those of us that like to shop by the pallet at the members-only superstores, buying in bulk can save through the economy of sale.
+They have giant warehouses to store their loads of inventory like those who shop by the pallet at the members-only superstores, buying in bulk can save through the economy of sale.

 Retail Trade: Selling Straight to the Customer

 Retail trade, on the other hand, involves selling products directly to individual consumers.
-Retailers play a critical role in creating a pleasant shopping experience, enticing customers to make purchases again and again, lending retail an advantage in the duel of wholesale vs. retail.
+Retailers play a critical role in creating a pleasant shopping experience, enticing customers to make purchases repeatedly, lending retail an advantage in wholesale vs. retail.

 Who They Sell To and How Much It Costs: